aa-it-vasa/IOT2024-labs/lab4_instructions.md

 ## Run Greengrass Daemon

 Make sure Greengrass core is running on your RPI.
 For example check the AWS Console under _AWS IoT > Manage > Greengrass devices > Core devices_.
-It the status is not `Healthy` and the status reported is less than the amount of time since you rebooted the RPI, then reboot the PI, check e.g., the status of the Greengrass service
+It the status is not `Healthy` and the status reported is less than the amount of time since you rebooted the RPI, then reboot the PI, check e.g., the status of the Greengrass service using:
 ```
 rpi> sudo systemctl status greengrass
 ```